revagomes/revagomes/README.md

 ### O-Lá 👋

 - 🔭 I’m currently working on ...
-[Revax](http://revax.com.br), [Nyx Technology](http://nyx.tc), [Associação Caminhos oara o Futuro - ACF](http://novostitas.org) and [ARHS Developments](http://arhs-deve.be)
+[Revax](http://revax.com.br), [Nyx Technology](http://nyx.tc), [Associação Caminhos para o Futuro - ACF](http://novostitas.org) and [ARHS Developments](http://arhs-deve.be)
 - 🌱 I’m currently learning ... 🇫🇷 Français 🇫🇷 & 🇩🇪 Deutsch 🇩🇪
 - 👯 I’m looking to collaborate on ...
 Open-Source technologies and initiatives to improve animal's and people's lives
 - 🤔 I’m looking for help with ... push for writing my first book
 - 💬 Ask me about ... be creative and feel free to decide the topic
 - 📫 How to reach me: ... @revagomes